Strength Training on GLP-1s: Why It’s Non-Negotiable

 The research is clear and consistent.
 Studies on resistance training during caloric restriction show that participants who strength train retain significantly more lean mass compared to those who rely on diet alone or diet plus aerobic exercise.
 This holds true across age groups, fitness levels, and body compositions.

-• Frequency: Two to four sessions per week.
-If you’re brand new, start with two and build from there.
+Frequency: 2–4 sessions per week If you're brand new, start with two and build from there.
 Consistency matters far more than intensity in the beginning.

 But I've Never Lifted Before — Where Do I Start?